 As your children get older, revisit this topic and discuss it in more meaningful ways.

 Continue to work to find a balance between helping build empathy, while not making kids feel sorry for what they have.
-And talk to your child about bullying and explain how children who come from poverty can be the targets of kids who seek power at school.
+And talk to your child about bullying.

 If you are looking for more resources to learn about poverty and how to talk to your kids about it, you’ll find some below.
 Also, check with the librarian at your local library or your child’s school for additional options.